Address the originality of student work and emerging trends in misconduct with this comprehensive solution.

 Improve student writing, check for text similarity, and help develop original thinking skills with these tools for teachers.

-Dr. Alison Voice was one of the first academics at the University of Leeds to discover Gradescope; however, it was the abrupt national lockdown in the UK, as a result of the coronavirus pandemic, that accelerated its adoption across the university’s Faculty of Engineering and Physics Sciences.
+Dr. Alison Voice was one of the first academics at the University of Leeds to discover Gradescope; however, it was the abrupt national lockdown in the UK, as a result of the coronavirus pandemic, that accelerated its adoption across the university’s Faculty of Engineering and Physical Sciences.

 Instructors liked the versatility of Gradescope, with options for multiple choice, hand-written responses, or open-ended questions.